Shreyas707Makwana/AI-Powered-Personal-Agent-Platform/backend/README.md

 ```

 ### POST `/api/llm/chat` (RAG-Enabled)
-Chat with Mistral model using RAG for document context
+Chat with Llama-3.1-8B model using RAG for document context

 **Request with RAG:**
 ```json